 Niagara is famous around the world for its ice wine.
 Ice wine can be made from any grape, but Vidal and Riesling are most common because their thick skins protect the grape until the first freeze.
 Ice wine is more expensive than regular wine, but you can try it at most wineries.
 For the best effect, enjoy a piece of chocolate before you take your first sip.

 With 99 wineries in the Niagara area, you can’t hit every one in a single day.
+Do your research before you set out to find best wineries in Niagara that suit your wine tasting style.
 For the best experience, point your car or bike in one of two directions - to the top of the Niagara Escarpment or to the flat river region of Niagara-on-the-Lake.

 For nature lovers, photographers, and people who want to explore off the beaten path, head for wineries that sit on the top or the slopes of the Escarpment.
 Bench wines offer truly stunning views of Lake Ontario and are often nestled in between parks and natural spaces where you can hike or picnic.